bczsalba/pytermgui/docs/walkthroughs/inline.md

 1. We need to increment the cursor using newlines to make sure we aren't just clearing the same line over and over.

 To include this, we need to import both `clear` and `terminal`.
-We also probably want to call our new function, specifically **before** the call to print and at the very end of our `inline` routine.
+We also probably want to call our new function, specifically **before** the call to print and at the end of our `inline` routine.

 Here is a snapshot of our work so far: